evanmiller/tinymq/README.md

 the channel processes could reside on different nodes in an Erlang cluster, but for now they all reside on the node where TinyMQ is started.

+Compile the code using:
+	erl -make

+or
+	./rebar get-deps
+	./rebar compile

+and then you can start the erlang shell as:

+	erl -pa ebin/ -pz deps/*/ebin/

 Start the queue:

     application:start(tinymq), % the max_age env variable defines the